Israel Weinstein: Medical career

 In 1917, Weinstein joined the United States Army as a first lieutenant.
 He served in the Army Expedition Force, seeing action during the Battle of Saint-Mihiel.
 However, he was specifically tasked as a public health expert, producing his first public health campaign, directed at soldiers in order to reduce venereal diseases.

-Upon the end of World War One and the completion of his medical degree, in addition to working as a public health lecturer, Weinstein also served as a surgeon on the house staff of Bellevue Hospital from 1926-1928, and later an assistant physician in the outpatient department at the same institution from 1929-1930.
-He was a visiting attending physician at Metropolitan Hospital Center from 1928-1929, an adjunct visiting physician at Montefiore Medical Center from 1931-1934, and an attending bacteriologist at Sea View Hospital from 1934-1939.
+Upon the end of World War One and the completion of his medical degree, in addition to working as a public health lecturer, Weinstein also served as a surgeon on the house staff of Bellevue Hospital from 1926 to 1928, and later an assistant physician in the outpatient department at the same institution from 1929 to 1930.
+He was a visiting attending physician at Metropolitan Hospital Center from 1928 to 1929, an adjunct visiting physician at Montefiore Medical Center from 1931 to 1934, and an attending bacteriologist at Sea View Hospital from 1934 to 1939.

 During the onset of World War II, he once again joined the Army and was tasked with conducting public health lectures.
 Shortly after his discharge from the Army after the war, he was appointed to the position of New York City Health Commissioner.